robert/robert.github.com/_posts/2018-11-31-wavefunction-collapse-algorithm.md

 layout: post
 tags: [Computer Games]
 og_image: https://robertheaton.com/images/snake-intro.png
-published: false
 ---
 The Wavefunction Collapse Algorithm teaches your computer how to riff.
-It takes an archetypical input and produces procedurally-generated outputs that look like it.
+The algorithm takes in an archetypical input, and produces procedurally-generated outputs that look like it.

 <img src="/images/wfc-examples.png" />
 *([Source][unity-wfc])*